-Fresh win: Nix rallies No. 16 Auburn 27-21 over No. 11 Ducks
+Bo knows: Nix rallies No. 16 Auburn 27-21 over No. 11 Ducks

-ARLINGTON, Texas (AP) — Auburn true freshman quarterback Bo Nix threw a 26-yard touchdown pass to Seth Williams with 9 seconds remaining and the 16th-ranked Tigers opened the season with a 27-21 comeback win over No. 11 Oregon on Saturday night.
+ARLINGTON, Texas (AP) — Bo always knows at Auburn, even a true freshman quarterback by that name.

+After barely converting a fourth down with a gutsy run in the final minute, Bo Nix threw a 26-yard touchdown pass to Seth Williams with 9 seconds remaining as the 16th-ranked Tigers rallied for a 27-21 win over No. 11 Oregon on Saturday night.

+“He has some savviness to him, there’s no doubt,” coach Gus Malzahn said of the young quarterback.
+“When the game is on the line, you’ve got to make plays, and that’s the one thing he showed.”

+On fourth-and-3, Nix rolled to the right, then tucked and pushed forward.
+Only the nose of the ball, sitting at midfield, was past the chain when officials measured for a first down.

+“When I saw him run and saw him scrambling, I thought he was going to throw the ball to me,” running back JaTarvious Whitlow said.
+“And then I saw him stick those feet in the ground and cut up.
+I was like, ‘You better get it.
+You better get it man!”

-Nix barely converted a fourth-and-3 at midfield on the final drive when he tucked and ran.
-Only the nose of the ball was past the chain when officials measured.
-Then on third-and-10 from the Oregon 39 with no timeouts, Nix hit Williams for 13 yards, and then found him again on the next play to put Auburn ahead for the first time.
+And Nix wasn’t done.
+On third-and-10 from the Oregon 39 and no timeouts, he hit Williams for 13 yards.
+The receiver got out of bounds with 16 seconds left, with Tigers already in field goal range.
+But the play-calling head coach wanted to give Williams the chance to make another play — and Nix delivered to put Auburn ahead for the first time.

-The Tigers, who trailed 21-6 late in the third quarter, delivered another opening-weekend blow to the Pac-12.
+The Tigers, who trailed 21-6 late in the third quarter, delivered another early blow to the Pac-12.
 They beat the Pac-12’s highest-ranked team in a season opener for the second year in a row — No. 6 Washington lost to them 21-16 in Atlanta last year.

-Nix finished 13-of-31 passing for 177 yards with two touchdowns and two interceptions, and also ran seven times for 42 yards.
-JaTarvious Whitlow ran 24 times for 110 yards for the Tigers.
+Nix finished 13-of-31 passing, four of those completions on Auburn’s final drive, for 177 yards with two touchdowns and two interceptions.
+He also ran seven times for 42 yards, while Whitlow had 110 yards rushing on 24 carries.

 Justin Herbert, who bypassed early entry in the NFL draft to return to Oregon, was 28-of-37 passing for 242 yards with a touchdown.
+He was under pressure when he threw across the field and hit Spencer Webb on a 20-yard score that made it 14-3 late in the first quarter.

+Herbert wasn’t on the field for a fourth-and-1 play with 5 1/2 minutes left, after banging his knee with a defender following a pass.
+After Herbert was tended to and came off the field, the Ducks called two timeouts — though those stoppages didn’t allow Herbert to return at that point.

+“The wrong personnel was in, and we got personnel straightened out, they weren’t quite sure as to who was going to do what,” Cristobal said.
+“As a coaching staff, that’s on us. … Trying to make pieces work for a certain play.”

 THE TAKEAWAY